cppservergit/apiserver-odbc/README.md

 When using API-Server++ as a container on Kubernetes, volumes and volume mappings will be used to map /var/blobs to the actual storage destination on the Kubernetes Cluster.
 This is transparent to API-Server++.

+## Thread safety

+API-Server++ has been tested for data races with `-fsanitizer=thread` while receiving a load of concurrent requests and passed OK.
+A minimum of data objects are shared between the EPOLL thread and worker threads using proper locks to avoid data races.

 ## Memory safety

 API-Sever++ has been tested for memory safety (leaks and overflows) with dynamic analysis instrumentation tools including Valgrind and GCC memory sanitizer (-fsanitize=leak and -fsanitize=address), It has passed all tests, with no leaks or warning of any sort when running a load of 2000 concurrent connections executing a variety of API requests involving database operations as well as diagnostics.